Donate

 IoZ affiliations and partnerships

-We work works with our key academic partners, University College London and the Royal Veterinary College.
+We work with our key academic partners, University College London and the Royal Veterinary College.
 Our partnership with UCL enables collaborative research projects, postgraduate research training, joint academic appointments and research support.

 Our partnership with RVC enables the joint delivery of MSc taught courses and projects, including the MSc Wild Animal Health and MSc Wild Animal, and joint delivery of three-year Residencies, in Wildlife Population Health and Zoo Health Management, under the auspices of the European College of Zoological Medicine.